 Overview: There are many different types of insurance that a workplace could get to avoid liability and loss when the unexpected occurs.
 Whether the insurance covers natural disasters, company cars, employer discrimination or anything else that could affect the workplace, it is always best to be prepared.

 What insurance is right for an employer depends on the size, location and industry of the employer.
 Performing a risk analysis can help decide what insurance bests fits the individualized work environment.

-As mandated by the Georgia Department of Labor, all employers must post the Georgia Employer Vacation poster.
+As mandated by the Wyoming Department of Workforce Services, all employers must post the Wyoming Unemployment Insurance poster.

-As mandated by the Georgia Department of Labor, all employers must post the Georgia Unemployment Insurance for Employees poster.
+As mandated by the Pennsylvania Department of Labor and Industry, any state government employer must post the Pennsylvania Unemployment Compensation for State Employees poster.